Hello, in this post we are going to discuss the different types of allowances in the salary slip of an employee.

 - Benefits received by the people working in the UNO.

-Note: These non-taxable allowances can become taxable allowance if they are not used.
+Note: These non-taxable allowances can become taxable allowance if the employee do not use them.

 Difference between Basic salary and Allowance